nepi-engine/nepi_setup/NEPI_DOCKER_DEMO_SETUP.md

 Test that you can connect to your running conatiner from a network connected PC.
 See a tutorial at [Connecting and Setup](https://nepi.com/nepi-tutorials/nepi-engine-connecting-and-setup/)

-**NOTE:** While NEPI Docker Demo Installations do not support network access to the NEPI Storage and NEPI Config Folders, you can access them locally on the NEPI Device at /mnt/nepi_storage and /mnt/nepi_config.
+**NOTE:** NEPI Docker Demo Installations do not configure NEPI's Network Shared Drive support, but the NEPI Storage and NEPI Config Folders, you can access them locally on the NEPI Device at /mnt/nepi_storage and /mnt/nepi_config.

-Learn more about the NEPI Folders content, see this torial for remote access.
+**NOTE:** NEPI Docker Demo Installations do not configure NEPI Host SSH or NEPI Network Shared Drive support, but do support NEPI Container SSH connections.
+Learn more about the NEPI Folders content, see this tutorial for remote SSH access.

-   Test that you can connect your PC to NEPI Device's 'nepi_storage' folder using your PC's File Manager application.
-   See a tutorial at [Accessing the User Storage Drive](https://nepi.com/nepi-tutorials/nepi-engine-user-storage-drive/)

     SSH into either your NEPI Host device or NEPI running container following this tutorial.
     See a tutorial at [NEPI SSH SETUP](https://nepi.com/nepi-tutorials/nepi-engine-accessing-the-nepi-file-system/)

 ################################################################
 ### NEPI Software Tutorials